Kiran7007/Interview-Preparation/dsa/dp.md

 ### Answer

-- **Deep explanation:** Backtracking explores combinatorial choices; DP applies when subproblems **overlap** and optimal substructure holds.
+- **In plain words:** Backtracking explores combinatorial choices; DP applies when subproblems **overlap** and optimal substructure holds.
 Pure permutation generation often doesn’t benefit from memo without extra state.
-- **Internal working:** Backtracking = DFS + prune; DP adds memo/table when repeated substates appear.
+- **How it works:** Backtracking = DFS + prune; DP adds memo/table when repeated substates appear.
-- **Trade-offs:** DP memory vs time; backtracking can explode if pruning is weak.
+- **What to watch for:** DP memory vs time; backtracking can explode if pruning is weak.
-- **Real-world example:** Sudoku/CSP-style search vs counting distinct paths in a grid with obstacles.
+- **Example:** Sudoku/CSP-style search vs counting distinct paths in a grid with obstacles.

 ### Key takeaway